 Income taxes are assessed on companies individually, not on a consolidated basis.
-This may be avoided through group contributions between Norwegian companies, provided common direct or indirect (including foreign) ownership and voting rights is more than 90%.
+Group relief is secured by the possibility of group contributions between Norwegian companies, provided common group direct or indirect (including foreign) ownership and voting rights is more than 90%.
 Furthermore, the Norwegian group contribution rules are, under certain conditions, also applicable to Norwegian branches of foreign companies that are resident within the EEA.
 Note that group contributions are not deductible for companies engaged in oil and gas producing activities subject to the Petroleum Tax Act.

 Assets may, pursuant to the Group Regulations, be transferred tax-free between group companies at tax book value for tax purposes and at market value for financial book purposes.
 However, a guarantee for the latent tax liability created by the transfer must be provided upon request by the tax authorities.